 Event planning: You can take advantage of Texas's burgeoning art and music scene to start a business related to event planning.
 With the wide range of music and cultural events taking place each year, this could mean setting up a catering service, an event planning business, or even organizing your own annual event.

-Regardless of which business idea you choose to start, make sure to take the time to understand the competitive landscape and market in Texas.
+Regardless of which business idea you choose to start, make sure to take the time to understand the competitive landscape and market in Texas in order to then establish your unique selling proposition and stand out from competitors.
 Part of having a sustainable business is creating a plan that will bring in a profit.